-The letter from the department chairperson should detail the plan for the dedication of a minimum of 75% and a maximum of 100% of professional time to the FCS program for the duration of the award as well as what the candidate's expected activities outside of the FCS Program in Neurofibromatosis Clinical and Translational Research are likely to entail.
-It should also include discussion about the role of the candidate in the department, the department's commitment to the candidate during and after the completion of the award including plans for faculty position as appropriate.
+A letter from the department chairperson should detail the plan for the dedication of a minimum of 75% and a maximum of 100% of professional time to the FCS program for the duration of the award as well as what the candidate's expected activities outside of the FCS Program in Neurofibromatosis Clinical and Translational Research are likely to entail.
+It should also include discussion about the role of the candidate in the department, the departmental and institutional commitment to the candidate during and after the completion of the award including plans for faculty position as appropriate.
 It should also discuss the department's position on the applicant's focus on NF1 research and clinical care, and the resources available to the candidate to further clinical translational science and program development in NF1 at the institution.
+This letter should be independent of any other mentor letter.